BinaryIgor/blog/posts/reducing-the-search-space.md

 ```
 CREATE INDEX account_name ON account(name);
 ```
 **B-tree search complexity is equal to O(log<sub>b</sub>n)**.
-B is the branching factor, and in practice its value depends on the particular database implementation.
-For the sake of analysis, we assume *b=10*, but in reality it is often much larger (hundreds or even thousands), making it even more efficient.
+B is the branching factor and in practice its value depends on the particular database implementation.
+For the sake of analysis, we assume *b=10* but in reality it is often much larger (hundreds or even thousands), making it even more efficient.
 So now, instead of searching linearly through 5n * 1 000 000 000 rows of data, as we would need with one, five-column table, our search space is reduced to:
 ```
 log(1 000 000 000) = 9
 ```

 Which is a tremendous improvement!
 We went from 5 * 10<sup>9</sup> to 9, which is over 555 555 555-fold faster (5 * 10<sup>9</sup> / 9).
 But, as said earlier, index is a separate data structure, so we need to add some constant time to this number, since database needs to:
-* read the index and find matching rows pointers/addresses
+* read the index and find matching row pointers/addresses
-* having matching rows pointers/addresses, read the data (actual columns) from the disk
+* having matching row pointers/addresses, read the data (actual columns) from the disk

 ...but still, this is usually the greatest improvement we can make to speed up our queries (~555 555 555 + n improvement in our case).